rust-lang/book/src/ch04-01-what-is-ownership.md

 This second program is unsafe because `read(x)` expects `x` to have a value of type `bool`, but `x` doesn't have a value yet.

-In some interpreted programming languages such as Python or Javascript, reading `x` before it's defined would raise an exception like [`NameError`](https://docs.python.org/3/library/exceptions.html#NameError).
+When programs are executed by an interpreter, reading `x` before it's defined would usually raise an exception such as Python's [`NameError`](https://docs.python.org/3/library/exceptions.html#NameError).
 But these safeguards come at a cost: each read of a variable must check whether that variable is defined.
-Rust's goal is to produce efficient programs that require as few runtime checks as possible.
+Rust's goal is to compile programs into efficient binaries that require as few runtime checks as possible.
 So what would happen if Rust allowed the second program to compile?

 Let's consider how the first program compiles and executes.
 On a computer with a processor using an [x86](https://en.wikipedia.org/wiki/X86) architecture, Rust generates the following assembly code for the `main` function in the first program ([see the full assembly code here](https://rust.godbolt.org/z/TbqnTaK3j)):